 Desiring to further his academic contributions to the study and practice of family medicine, in 1996 he relocated to Atlanta to help steer the new family medicine residency program at Emory University.
 While Canada, Australia, the UK are committed to their primary care infrastructure, the US had not found a place in its most prestigious universities for the education and training of generalists.
 For this reason, Emory’s new program received a great deal of attention at the time, but was soon subject to the political and cultural aversions to managed care during the late 1990’s.

-Marrying his wife Maria in 2005 and moved to Maryland where he took the position of Medical Director at Community Clinic Inc, a facility that later qualified, under his leadership through the application process, to become a Federally Qualified Health Center.
+Marrying his wife Maria in 2005 and moving to Maryland put him in the position of Medical Director at Community Clinic Inc, a facility that later qualified, under his leadership through the application process, as a Federally Qualified Health Center.
 Dino also reached out to Georgetown University’s faculty to integrate Community Clinic Inc with the Capricorn research network.
 During his three year tenure Community Clinic Inc nearly doubled the volume and revenue from direct medical services.
 Another highlight of Dino’s time in Maryland was the completion of a community-based intervention program to prevent and treat childhood obesity.